top of page

 🔥The Five Element

-The Five Elements theory, or five phases of Chinese medicine, outlines the relationship between the elements of nature—wood, fire, earth, metal, and water—and the life force, or Qi, that flows through them.
+The Five Elements is a core diagnostic framework in TCM, helping explain physical, emotional and seasonal patterns in the body.
+This theory outlines the relationship between the elements of nature—wood, fire, earth, metal, and water—and the life force, or Qi, that flows through them.

 These elements are constantly moving and changing, each becoming dominant at different times in the natural cycle and influencing an individual's health.
 The Five Elements are used to interpret and explain physiology and pathology.
 Each element is associated with specific organs, colors, flavors, senses, emotions, and weather patterns.
 Disease arises when the elements become imbalanced—for example, when one element becomes too strong or overactive